SangDooNam/databse_12/README.md

 **Briefly explain what you see.
 More specifically, answer the following question:**

 - Can you read the member table while the booking transaction is running?
 Why?
+        With an EXCLUSIVE MODE lock on the member table, other transactions can still read the table using SELECT queries while the transaction is running.
+The lock will prevent those transactions from performing write operations (such as UPDATE, DELETE, INSERT) on the member table but will not block reads.
+         With an ACCESS EXCLUSIVE MODE lock, other transactions cannot read or write to the member table until the lock is released.
 - What error do you get if the transaction is still running?
+        You won't necessarily get an error immediately; instead, your SELECT query to read Noah's balance in the other window will be blocked and will not execute until the lock on the member table is released.
+If your SELECT query waits longer than the lock_timeout setting (if configured), then it could timeout and you would receive a timeout error.
 - What instruction did you use to release the lock?
+        Locks are automatically released at the end of a transaction.
+In this case, the lock is released when you issue the COMMIT; command.
+There is no explicit "unlock" command needed.
+If you wanted to release the lock without committing the transaction, you could issue a ROLLBACK; command instead, which would also release any locks held by the transaction.
 ### Task 8

 Use exactly the same transaction as in task 6 (i.e. remove the lock added in task 7).